shaiguitar/resque_stuck_queue/README.md

 	optional, pass a Logger.
 Default a ruby logger will be instantiated.
 Needs to respond to that interface.

 queues:
-	optional, monitor specific queues you want to send a heartbeat/monitor to. default is :app
+	optional, monitor specific queues you want to send a heartbeat/monitor to. default is [:app]

 abort_on_exception:
 	optional, if you want the resque-stuck-queue threads to explicitly raise, default is false

 heartbeat_job:
 	optional, your own custom refreshing job. if you are using something other than resque

+enable_signals:
+	optional, allow resque::stuck's signal_handlers which do mostly nothing at this point.

 </pre>

 To start it: